 COVID has turned the world upside down, especially the healthcare world.
 The balance of relying on the healthcare world for information and patients reluctances to come into appointments is walking a fine line.
 Bringing patients back into the office has been a struggle for physicians all over the country, so how does one recall their patients back into their office to make sure their healthcare isn’t put on hold?

-Follow these guidelines to work to bring your patients back into your office:
+Follow these guidelines to work to recall patients back into your office:

 Measure- A common theme during this time of COVID is knowing the efforts to keep the public safe by healthcare offices.
 Being able to measure the efforts going on within your office then provide that to your patients will go a long way.
 Some things to consider to measure are: